 The State Library of Queensland has provided information on copyright to help you better understand how you may use material that you find on our website or in our catalogues.
-Please contact us if you have any enquiries.
+More general copyright information is also available.

 Material published on this website and our blogs, including information, text, images, sounds and audiovisual material, is protected by copyright and, where applicable, moral and cultural rights.

 All of the text published on this website is licensed using a Creative Commons Attribution 3.0 Australia licence.
 Under the terms of this licence you may distribute, remix and build upon the text from the site, but you must attribute the State Library of Queensland as the source of the information.

 You may use other material on the State Library website for the purposes of private study, research, and criticism and review without permission.
 We ask that you acknowledge State Library of Queensland when you use material from our website.
 This material may not be reproduced or re-used for any commercial purpose whatsoever without written permission of the copyright holder.
 Enquiries about the use of material on the State Library of Queensland's website should be directed to:

 State Library of Queensland

 P.O.
 Box 3488

 You are welcome to copy material from State Library’s collections without permission provided this copying is allowed using the exceptions in the Copyright Act 1968 (Cth.).
 There may also be special requirements that apply to material that is culturally sensitive.
 If you are copying for other purposes you will need to obtain permission from the copyright owners before copying.
 We may be able to assist you in identifying copyright owners.
 Please see our general copyright information on copyright and copying library collections.